ryangwilson/ryangwilson.github.io/index.md

 title: About Ryan
 permalink: /
 meta: Ryan Wilson is an experienced, trustworthy Product/UX Designer.
 If you are looking for someone to improve the user experience of your product, let me introduce you to Ryan.
-subtitle: Product Designer, UX Designer, Leader, Mentor
+subtitle: User Experience Designer, Leader, Mentor
 card-content: For over twenty years, I have been leading teams, mentoring others, and creating products with the user in mind.
 Throughout my career, I’ve seen how approaching projects with understanding and empathy results in a better experience for the user.
 My passion is the process of understanding and refining the User Experience of a product - research, defining the user, developing product requirements, creating wireframes, mockups, and building prototypes, and iterating through documentation.
 main-title-01: Featured Work
 main-title-02: References